DataNick/rails_api_authenticator/README.md

 As a value to be stored for subsequent requests, the username is being encrypted on the server side.
 In the application_controller, the encrypted value is decrypted on subsequent requests, a search for the decrypted username in redis is done and, if found, returns true for the authenticated user.
 The authenticate action is a before_action for all actions except the create and login actions to ensure only authenticated users are allowed access.

-Next steps:
+## Next steps:
 Remove username as the hashed value being stored across request.
 Eventually build out a token system.
 Set up a better system to store usernames - currently just downcasing for ease of searching and comparing new user credentials.
+Add ability to store names like JohnT or Jason Able.
+Users should expect to see the data they submitted in the format in which it was submitted.
 ActiveRecord, which I wasn't using, uses the Uniqueness validator check and so it's not accessible for Redis datastore.
 There should be a way to extract the keys (usernames) and do a comparison for new keys to be inserted.
 Time and memory requirements will need to be determined.
-This README would normally document whatever steps are necessary to get the application up and running.
+Build out error message functionality as the login requirements change.
+Possibly into a separate module or build out RedisRecord module.
+A more persistent database depending on the service needs.
+Add password confirmation to ensure user won't make a mistake on subsequent logins.
+Add forgot password functionality to ensure users will be able to access their account by changing passwords.
+Handle cases of suspicious behaviour (i.e. bots trying brute force attempts to login)

 ## Testing
 Tests for authentication and user controllers have been created and ensure functionality of all the crucial parts of the system are covered.